Carlos A. Madrazo

-Carlos Alberto Madrazo Becerra (July 7, 1915 - June 4, 1969) was a Mexican reformist politician.
+Carlos Alberto Madrazo Becerra (July 7, 1915 - June 4, 1969) was a Mexican reformist politician and the governor of Tabasco from 1959 to 1964.

 Early life

 Madrazo was born on the ranchería of Parrilla, in the state of Tabasco, to Píoquinto Madrazo López, a businessman, and Concepción Becerra, a schoolteacher.
 His childhood was marked by poverty, but his mother taught him the will to overcome adversity.
 He was an avid learner, studying at the José N. Rovirosa Institute, where his oratory skills led to his being selected to give a speech on Benito Juárez on the hero's birthday.
 Tabasco governor Ausencio Conrado Cruz and Tomás Garrido Canabal, president of the pro-Calles Central Resistance League, both present as the event, were impressed with his eloquence.
 Following the event, Garrido Canabal invited Madrazo on his statewide speaking tours, where he became known as "the young tribune".

 Education

 Madrazo received a scholarship from the state government of Tabasco and studied at Juárez University where he organized the Confederation of Southeastern Socialist Students (Confederación de Estudiantes Socialistas del Sureste), which also drew support from peasants and labor.
 He also wrote for the newspaper Rendición.

 He moved to Mexico City to continue his studies at the National Preparatory School, and in 1937 represented the Society of National Preparatory School Students as their president at the Second Congress of Mexican Socialist Students in Uruapan, Michoacán.
 In the same year, he earned his law degree from the National Autonomous University and joined the Party of the Mexican Revolution (PRM, later renamed PRI), becoming its president from 1938 to 1939.
 He also presided over the Confederation of Mexican Youth.
 In 1942 he was appointed General Director of Social Action of the Mexican Federal District (DF) and in 1944 became Director of the National School of Archivists and Librarians.